Honeywell Gent: Vigilon

 When connected to an early Vigilon, this 32025 repeater panel displays 'System 35000' on the main screen.

 In 1997, the Vigilon was released.
-The original Vigilon features a blue LCD display, and was originally released with the System 34000 devices as its device suite.
+The original Vigilon features a blue LCD, and was originally released with the System 34000 devices as its device suite.

 In 1999 the Vigilon was re-released, due to the release of a new set of sounders, detectors, and manual call points.
 This panel still featured a purple display.
 The panel was marketed with another 'Hornstyle' sounder, the VIG-SND, and detectors and call points that were again similar to the 32000 and 34000 devices.
 The Vigilon system has been sold under the SMS brand as Senator Advance, Sentri TWO (Vigilon compact) and Sentri FOUR (1-6 loop panel).

 As Vigilon shares the same Gent 3217 protocol as previous Gent addressable fire alarm systems, it is mostly backwards compatible with 3400, 3300, 34000 and 32000 devices however some devices may require the Local Controller Card or Loop Controller firmware to be upgraded.

 Around 2001, along with the first generation of S-Cubed (S3) sounders.
 Mark 1 S-Cubed Sounders are officially compatible with the 3400, 3300, 32000, and 34000 panels, but, depending on model, could require a panel firmware upgrade or loop card replacement.
 S2 devices were made as replacements for legacy three-way sounders often seen on 3400 and 34000 systems, and these devices are also compatible with Vigilon systems.
 The S2 Strobe was also introduced to allow strobes to be added to existing buildings with older Vigilon, 34000, 32000 or older systems.

 In the early 2000s, a revision was made to the Vigilon, featuring a green, smaller, 8 line LCD, however the layout of the LEDs is the same as the previous EN and BS Vigilon systems.

 In 2005, the Vigilon panel design was updated, and more LEDs to display more faults and issues to the end user.